About Tonia Bainbridge

 With a background in hospital, university and private practice settings, Tonia has provided individual and group based therapeutic support to adults experiencing a diverse range of mood related psychological difficulties including depression, anxiety, panic disorder, social anxiety, chronic stress and sleep problems.

-Over the past 7 years of her clinical practice, Tonia has focussed on perinatal mental health, which has involved supporting clients throughout pregnancy, the postnatal period and in parenting.
-Tonia's most recent position at the Raphael Centre (St John of God Hospital) saw her working within a multidisciplinary medical and allied health team, providing specialist perinatal assessment and tailored therapeutic interventions, with a focus on antenatal and postnatal depression and anxiety, and parent-infant bonding and attachment difficulties.
+Over the past 10 years of her clinical practice, Tonia has focussed on perinatal mental health, which has involved supporting clients throughout pregnancy, the postnatal period and in parenting.

 Tonia has a specific interest in supporting the healthy development of the parent-child relationship, by working with parents to explore and reflect on their strengths and struggles within this relationship.
-Through the development of new skills and self-awareness, Tonia aims to help parents experience both greater enjoyment of, and a deeper understanding of their child’s needs–both physical and emotional.
-Tonia draws upon her extensive training in the Circle of Security (COS) framework to promote conscious parenting approaches that support the emotional growth of babies, toddlers and young children.
+Through the development of new skills and self-awareness, Tonia aims to help parents experience both greater enjoyment of, and a deeper understanding of their child’s and their own needs–both physical and emotional.
+Tonia draws upon her extensive training in the Circle of Security (COS) framework to promote conscious parenting approaches.

 Approach to therapy